 It takes months to become licensed for foster care, so when you finally receive your license, you want to share the news!
 Not everyone will feel comfortable announcing this publicly, but there are a couple benefits if you do (and let’s add a little disclaimer that you shouldn’t share identifying information about a child once you’ve been placed with someone.
 That would be a no-no.).
 I think the biggest plus is to make most people in your life aware of what you’re doing so there will be fewer in person questions when acquaintances see you with a child you didn’t have last week.
 This way, you’ve already announced it and prepared your friends on how to act appropriately when they see you with a new placement so no one is tempted to say something harmful to the child.
 The other benefits are that friends will know how to support you, and it could help inspire others to consider foster care as well.

 Home Study Announcement

 Waiting for a Child

 Whichever Shoe Fits

 Share Your New Room Setup

 Use Your Pets to Create a Cute Announcement

 Create a FAQ with Your Post

-Sometimes people don’t know how to act around a person they’ve known for a long time that suddenly has new a addition.
+Sometimes people don’t know how to act around a person they’ve known for a long time that suddenly has a new addition.
 They don’t know what to say, they feel they should acknowledge the foster care part of it in some way, or their natural curiosity gets them in trouble.
 Sharing frequently asked questions or what prompted you to become a foster parent can help teach people how to respond.